 Step 3: In the Properties window, click the “Enhancements” tab to view available audio processing options.

-Step 4: Review the available enhancements, which may include:
+Step 4: Review the available enhancements.
+Common options include:

-• Bass Boost — Boosts the lowest frequencies that can be played by the device
+- Bass Boost — Boosts the lowest frequencies the device can play

-Step 5: Check the boxes next to the enhancements you want to enable, or check “Disable all enhancements” to use raw audio input.
+Step 5: Check the boxes next to the enhancements you want to enable.
+Check “Disable all enhancements” if you prefer to use raw audio without any processing.

-Step 6: Click “Apply” to test the enhancements, then “OK” to save your settings.
+Step 6: Click “Apply” to test the enhancements in real time, then click “OK” to save your settings.

 Configuring Microphone Privacy and Permissions

 Windows 11 includes comprehensive privacy controls for managing which applications can access your microphone.
-Configure these permissions through the following steps:
+If your mic is set up correctly but apps still cannot detect it, this is the section to check.

-Step 1: Go to Settings and select Privacy & security
+Step 1: Open Settings and select Privacy & security.

-Step 4: Below that, enable “Let apps access your microphone” to allow Microsoft Store apps such as Camera, Copilot, Microsoft Teams, and Skype to use your microphone.
-Toggle individual apps On or Off based on your preferences.
+Step 4: Enable “Let apps access your microphone” to allow Microsoft Store apps — such as Camera, Copilot, Microsoft Teams, and Skype — to use your microphone.
+Toggle individual apps on or off based on your preferences.

-Step 5: Scroll down further and enable “Let desktop apps access your microphone” to allow traditional desktop applications such as Google Chrome, Viber, and Zoom Meetings to access your microphone.
+Step 5: Scroll down and enable “Let desktop apps access your microphone” to allow traditional desktop applications such as Google Chrome, Viber, and Zoom to access your microphone.

-Step 6: Review the Recent activity section, which shows microphone access requests from the last 7 days, helping you monitor which apps have been using your microphone.
+Step 6: Review the Recent activity section, which shows microphone access requests from the last 7 days.
+This helps you monitor which apps have been using your microphone and identify any unexpected access.

-These privacy controls provide transparency and security for managing audio input access.
-You can prevent unwanted microphone usage while ensuring important applications like video conferencing tools and recording software continue to function properly.
+These privacy controls provide full transparency over microphone access.
+You can block unwanted usage while ensuring important applications like video conferencing tools and recording software continue to function properly.

 Maintaining Optimal Input Device Performance

 Regular maintenance ensures your audio input devices continue performing at their best.
-Keep the following tips and recommendations in mind:
+Keep the following tips in mind to avoid gradual quality degradation.

 Driver Updates

 Check for driver updates monthly by visiting your microphone or audio interface manufacturer’s website.
-After major Windows 11 updates, always re-test your microphone configuration as updates can sometimes reset audio settings or require new drivers.
+After major Windows 11 updates, always re-test your microphone configuration — updates can sometimes reset audio settings or require new drivers to function correctly.

 Physical Cleaning

 Clean physical microphones regularly according to manufacturer guidelines.
-Use compressed air for grilles and gentle cleaning solutions for foam covers to prevent buildup that can muffle audio quality.
+Use compressed air for grilles and gentle cleaning solutions for foam covers to prevent buildup that can muffle audio over time.

 Settings Documentation